sam-0905/Namaste-React--1/session-5/Theory/Q&A.md

 ## What are React Hooks?

-         A: In React version 16.8, React introduced a new pattern called Hooks.
+          In React version 16.8, React introduced a new pattern called Hooks.
 React Hooks are simple JavaScript functions that we can use to isolate the reusable part from a functional component.
 Hooks can be stateful and can manage side-effects.
 Hooks allow you to reuse stateful logic without changing your component hierarchy.
 This makes it easy to share Hooks among many components or with the community.
 ### React provides a bunch of standard in-built hooks:
 - useState: To manage states.
 Returns a stateful value and an updater function to update it.